Course Outline

 Goal:

-Propose a leading-edge innovation to address a sustainability, digital, or organisational challenge and develop an innovation action plan.
+Propose a leading-edge innovation to address an organisational challenge to create customer value and develop an innovation action plan.

 Product: Report